 Color charts are great for beginners or anyone new to a medium

 Color charts are like doing math.
 You make a box of color A, a box of color B, and then show what happens when the two mix or are layered on top of each other.

 Charting how your paints or markers behave is an excellent learning experience for newbies.
 By painting box after box of "A + B = C" type color mixes, you not only learn what happens when blue meets purple but you're also getting very familiar with the feel of your new product.
 "It bleeds when I add X amount of water" or "A second coat of marker feels slick while a third coat feels sticky" is incredibly useful information that every beginner needs to know.

-Yes, boxes are boring.
-But the hours you log with the paint or the marker definitely increase your skill level.
+Yes, boxes can be boring.
+But the hours you spend with the paint or the marker in your hand definitely increases your skill level.

 And finished charts make great reference material for future projects.
 You might not need a funky shadowy green right now but you will someday.
 I can guarantee that at some point you will encounter a project which needs a weirdo green.
 It helps to remember the recipe or the path for getting there.
 Charts remind you of mixing ratios and that eliminates future guess work.
 Having a recipe (or even a clue to the recipe) saves you time and materials because you're not fumbling around trying to get the mix correct.

 WARNING: Color Charts are not the same as inventory charts

 Please, do not confuse a color chart with a list of the markers, pencils, or paints that you own.